The leading candidate in the Argentina presidential election promises dollarization.

 Bloomberg addresses the question What Is Dollarization, and Why Is Argentina Considering It?

 It’s been proposed by Javier Milei, a libertarian economist and flamboyant populist who has emerged as the leading candidate in Argentina’s presidential campaign.
 (The first-round vote is Oct.
 22.)
 Dollarization is one of his campaign pledges aimed at putting a lid on inflation that’s running at more than 110% a year.
-“The peso melts like ice in the Sahara Desert,” Milei often says of the currency’s rapid depreciation.
+“The peso melts like ice in the Sahara Desert,” Milei often says of the currency’s rapid depreciation.- What’s the downside?

 The biggest problem associated with dollarization is the loss of an independent monetary policy.
 Countries that adopt the greenback can’t adjust interest rates to regulate the supply of money in response to changing economic conditions.
 That function is essentially outsourced to the US Federal Reserve, which sets rates according to the needs of the US economy.
 At times, that can mean misaligned priorities.
 At present, for instance, Argentina’s economy is expected to contract by more than 2% in 2023, according to a Bloomberg survey, while the Fed is maintaining a tight monetary policy to fight inflation.
 Also, dollarization does not, by itself, impose fiscal discipline on government leaders; it merely eliminates the ability to avoid default by printing money.